-Making a puppet theater can be one of the most fascinating and enjoyable activities for children.
-Theaters need not be difficult to construct and examples range from a simple curtain to a sturdy and long-lasting wooden creation.
+Making a puppet theater can be a fascinating and enjoyable activity for children.
+Home theaters need not be difficult to construct and home theater seating can be simple and easy.
+Stage examples range from a simple curtain to a sturdy and long-lasting wooden creation.
 Making puppets is an amusing task and the type of puppet dictates the form of the theater.
 Puppets can be simple, such as shadow or finger puppets, or more complex rod puppets or marionettes.
 Constructing props and scenery provides an outlet for creativity, using a variety of materials.
-Puppet theaters can help children to learn, develop motor skills, express emotions and communicate, as well as have fun.
+Puppet theaters can help children learn, develop motor skills, express emotions, and communicate, as well as have fun.

 For durability, reinforce the theater by covering it with strips of papier-mâché.
 Paint it when dry, and fix a strand of wire across the front to hold small curtains.
 Make vertical slits in the sides of the theater for inserting scenery.
 Alternatively, make a shadow puppet theater from a cardboard box.
 Cut a rectangular opening in the front, stretch white paper across it and glue or tape it in place.